Minimizing operational waste

 We aim to work with our suppliers to identify ways to reduce environmental impacts.
 Our global sourcing strategy encourages consideration of environmental performance including finding and reducing waste and inefficiency in our supply chain.

-Decommissioning and rehabilitation
+Decommissioning

 Decommissioning is the process of dismantling, removing and/or finding alternative uses for facilities.
-Detailed planning and preparation can start up to 10 years before decommissioning activities begin.
+Detailed planning and preparation can start up to 10 years before decommissioning activities begin

 Each site is unique.
 Our approach may vary by location, type of asset, and local environmental and socioeconomic characteristics.
 The decommissioning process can include a range of activities such as emptying and cleaning of production systems, plugging wells, dismantling structures, and transporting, recycling, or disposing of materials, and restoring local habitats.